renesas-rz/rz_gstreamer_sample_code/11_gst-audioplayer/README.md

 ```sh
 $   /usr/share/11_gst-audioplayer/gst-audioplayer /home/media/audios
 ```
-### Special instruction for RZ/V2H and RZ/V2N:
+### Special instruction:
 To set the playback volume: please use the alsamixer or amixer tool.
-Reference https://en.wikipedia.org/wiki/Alsamixer
+Reference: https://en.wikipedia.org/wiki/Alsamixer
 > A short guide that how to use alsamixer (https://wiki.ubuntu.com/Audio/Alsamixer).

+#### For RZ/V2H and RZ/V2N:
 > Please refer to **Appendix F How to Configure and Utilize Audio** in the **RZ/V2H Group and RZ/V2N Group Linux Interface Specification GStreamer User's Manual: Software, Revision 2.00** (r01us0653ej0200-rzv2h_rzv2n_GStreamer_UME.pdf) (or later)